LinuxJedi/linuxjedi.co.uk/content/blog/2016/12/23/print-list-reverse.rst

     }

 Again, in our implementation of linked list, we use header node.
-Given the simiplicity of the problem, I think it is a good time to revisit some basic rules in recursion.
+Given the simiplicity of the problem, I think it is good time to revisit some basic rules in recursion.

-To be honest, recursion always gives me a hard time because I always try to mentally expand all the call stack and then work backwards to see if the recursion function gives what I expect.
+To be honest, recursion always gives me hard time because I always try to mentally expand all the call stack and then work backwards to see if the recursion function gives what I expect.
 This is super energy consuming and error-prone.